stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 11.1: Establish and Maintain a Data Recovery Process
+## Safeguard 11.1: Establish and Maintain a Data Recovery Process

 **Dependencies:** None